emtuls/Awesome-Cyber-Security-List/README.md

 # Awesome-Cyber-Security-List
-NOTE: This list is not as up to date as the html bookmarks list that is located in the repo!
+*PLEASE NOTE*: This list is *NOT* as up to date as the html bookmarks list that is located in the repo!
-Please import the html bookmarks into your browser for the most up to date list and cleaner layout, since it is organized into folders rather than one large list.
+Please import the **bookmarks** (the .html file) into your browser for the most up to date list and cleaner layout, since it is organized into folders rather than one large list.

 Bookmarks
 =========